 Least Time Transform Error Threshold (Default = 35%, 0 is ideal fit) – is a metric for measuring compatibility between (chosen) ladder and sample, based on the maximum error of the time transform in base pairs.
 Above approximately 35% of a base pair, calls may be inaccurate, resulting in off-ladder calls.

+“Residual” is the migration difference between the sample and ladder peaks, sometimes called shifting.
+Residual Displacement is the difference in Residual between two peaks in a locus.
+When peaks in a locus shift, causing residual, they typically all shift in the same direction with a similar magnitude.
+Peaks with a significantly different magnitude of residual may be artifactual.
+OSIRIS uses this difference with other metrics to determine artifacts.

-Enable Residual Displacement Allele Validation Test – This preset causes OSIRIS to perform the residual displacement allele validation test using the %BP threshold specified above.
-This test operates independently within each locus and measures the displacement of each locus peak residual from the residual of a calculated valid locus peak.
+Enable Residual Displacement Allele Validation Test – This can reduce the amount of editing required by reducing the number of artifacts that receive an allele call.
+This setting causes OSIRIS to perform the residual displacement allele validation test using the %BP threshold specified above.
+This test, which operates independently within each locus, measures the displacement of each locus peak residual from the residual of a calculated valid locus peak.
 Excessive residual displacement indicates a peak that did not migrate with the true allelic peaks.
-Such peaks are marked with an artifact and, are not called as alleles.
-Furthermore, the artifact is only reported if one or more of the following artifacts is also detected for the peak: curve fit marginal, curve fit unacceptable, spike, blob, width unexpectedly high or low, or crater or poor morphology.
+Such peaks are marked with an artifact and, if reported, are not called as alleles.
+However, the artifact is only reported if one or more of the following artifacts is also detected for the peak: curve fit marginal, curve fit unacceptable, spike, blob, width unexpectedly high or low, or crater or poor morphology.
 Default = Unselected (false).
 This helps to reduce the number of artifact peaks that receive an allele call.
 The user may re-enable the allele call on those uncalled peaks.

 Max % BP for Residual Displacement Test (Default = 17% BP) is the acceptable size difference between the residuals of a known valid peak in a locus and any other locus peak.
 Peaks with excessive residual displacement will not be called as alleles.
 A known valid peak is either the tallest peak or the next tallest (if at least half the height of the tallest) subject to the absence of certain artifacts, including pull-up and unacceptable curve fit.
-When peaks in a locus shift, causing residual, they typically all shift in the same direction with a similar magnitude.
-Peaks with a significantly different magnitude of residual may be artifactual.
-OSIRIS uses this difference with other metrics to determine artifacts.

 Make Excessive Residual Displacement Message Critical – this preset applies only if the residual displacement test is enabled.
 See above.
 If selected, a peak with an excessive residual displacement is given a critical artifact.
 If not selected, the artifact is non-critical.
 Default = Unselected (false).